 - In a dutch oven or large pot, heat olive oil over medium high heat.
 Add onion, garlic and mushrooms.
 Sauté for 3-5 minutes.

 - Add carrots, soy sauce, ginger, sugar, cayenne pepper, salt, pepper, lemon zest, vegetable stock and coconut milk.
 Bring to a boil then simmer for 15-20 minutes.
+Taste and adjust seasonings as needed.

 - Serve with lime wedges, top with cilantro and green onions and enjoy!